PatrionDigital/rafflecast-mark1/instructions/ProjectRequirements.md

-# Rafflecast Project Requirements Document (PRD)
+# SecondOrder.fun Project Requirements Document (PRD)

 ## Project Objectives

-The project aims to create a web application called "Rafflecast" that allows users to create and participate in raffles on the Farcaster social network.
+The project aims to create a web application called "SecondOrder.fun" that allows users to create and participate in raffles on the Farcaster social network.
 The platform will enable users to:

 - Create raffles with specific entry criteria (such as liking a particular Farcaster cast)
 - Enter raffles if they meet the eligibility criteria